Churchill, Manitoba: History

 As part of the Anglo-French dispute for North America, in 1731–1741, the original fort was replaced with Prince of Wales Fort, a large stone fort on the western peninsula at the mouth of the river.
 In 1782, the French Hudson Bay expedition, led by La Pérouse, captured it.
 Since the British, under Samuel Hearne, were greatly outnumbered and, in any event, were not soldiers, they surrendered without firing a shot.
 The leaders agreed Hearne would be released and given safe passage to England, along with 31 British civilians, in the sloop Severn, on condition he immediately publish his story A Journey to the Northern Ocean.
 In return, the British promised the same number of French prisoners would be released, and a British seaman familiar with the waters safely navigated the French away from the Hudson's Bay coastline at a time of year when the French risked becoming trapped in winter ice.
 The French made an unsuccessful attempt to demolish the fort.
 The worst effect was on the local indigenous peoples, who had become dependent on trade goods from the fort, and many of them starved.
-Extensive reconstruction and stabilization of the fort's remains have occurred since the 1950s.

-In 1783, Hearne returned to build a new fort a short distance upriver.
-Due to its distance from areas of heavy competition between the North West Company and the Hudson's Bay Company, it remained a stable, if not profitable, source of furs.
+Hearne returned to Churchill the following year but found trade had deteriorated.
+The First Nations population that had survived the incursion had moved to other posts.
+Hearne's health began to fail and he delivered up command at Churchill on 16 August 1787 and returned to England.
+Extensive reconstruction and stabilization of the fort's remains have occurred since the 1950s, and is currently maintained as a heritage site by Parks Canada.